-The health information technology and office assistant certificates are designed to prepare graduates for entry-level positions or advancement.
-These programs offer an opportunity for students to learn the basic personal and technical skills needed to function in an office environment.
-The health information technology certificate program prepares students for medical records coding careers or other employment opportunities as health information technicians in hospitals, nursing homes, ambulatory care facilities, physician offices, home health agencies and other facilities that create or evaluate health records.
-Students are taught to interpret health record documents using knowledge of anatomy, physiology, clinical disease processes, pharmacology and medical terminology to identify codeable diagnoses and procedures.
-Graduates can take the Certified Coding Associate and Certified Coding Specialist or Certified Coding Specialist -- Physician-Based examinations offered by the American Health Information Management Association.
+The office assistant certificate is designed to prepare graduates for entry-level positions or advancement.
+This program offers an opportunity for students to learn the basic personal and technical skills needed to function in an office environment.
 In addition to word processing, students in the office assistant certificate program receive training in other computer applications found in today's office.